Last updated on January 4th, 2024 at 03:05 pm

-The major reason was the high costs associated with brick-and-mortar store leases coupled with lower-than-expected sales.
+The main reason was the high costs associated with brick-and-mortar store leases coupled with lower-than-expected sales.

 Also Read: Best Rim Tape

-And not to mention the globalization of retail allowed companies from different countries to sell directly to consumers worldwide as well which also brought more competition.
+Globalization allowed companies from different countries to sell directly to consumers worldwide which also brought more competition.

-These changes in competition, markets, consumer behavior, affected the sales and overall performance of traditional retailers like Performance and Nashbar.
+Changes in competition, markets, consumer behavior, affected the sales and overall performance.

 Bike Nashbar Alternative – BikesDirect